David Azofeifa

 Tags: Eternity, Future, God, Growth, Hope, Purpose, Questions, Time

-Have you noticed how some of the hardest questions in life do not have easy answers?
+Have you noticed how some of the hardest questions in life simply do not have easy answers?
 Why do we go through pain?
 What is the purpose of all this?
-Why does something unfair happen to someone who did not deserve it?
+Why does something so unfair happen to someone who did nothing to deserve it?

 It is easy to get stuck there.
-But when we think about eternity, everything starts to make a little more sense.
+But when we start thinking about eternity, everything begins to make a little more sense.
 It is like looking at life from a higher place, where the things that confuse us now might belong to a much bigger story.

-For example, when we face something unfair, like losing a loved one or walking through a season that does not seem to end, it is hard to see a reason in the moment.
+For example, when we face injustice, lose someone we love, or walk through a season that seems like it will never end, it is almost impossible to see a reason in the moment.
 But the Bible reminds us that this life is not the whole story.
-In 2 Corinthians 4:17-18, it says, ‘For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+In 2 Corinthians 4:17-18 (NIV) it says, ‘For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.’

 That verse does not minimize pain.
 It places pain inside a larger horizon.

-Or take the question of purpose, when you wonder why you are here or whether what you are doing matters.
-The Bible tells us that every person has a purpose and that our actions have lasting impact.
-Ephesians 2:10 says, ‘For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.’
+Or take the question of purpose, when you wonder why you are here at all, or whether anything you do really matters.
+The Bible tells us that every person has a purpose and that our actions carry lasting weight.
+Ephesians 2:10 (NIV) says, ‘For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.’

 That means our lives are not random.
-They are part of God’s plan, and even our small acts of obedience can play a role in the bigger picture.
+They are woven into God’s plan, and even our smallest acts of obedience can play a part in the bigger picture.

 Most of life’s toughest questions —if not all— can be answered with one word: ETERNITY.